sirenmarkets/docs/siren-ammv2.md

 ---
-description: The SIREN Automated Market Maker Version 2
+description: The SIREN Automated Market Maker
 ---

-# SIREN AMMv2
+# SIREN AMM

 ### Overview

-The SIREN Automated Market Maker Version 2 \(AMM v2, or simply stated - "v2"\) is designed to address issues observed in other prototypal and production-grade AMMs while preserving a mint + trade bonding curve approach.
+The SIREN Automated Market Maker \(AMM\) is designed to address issues observed in other prototypal and production-grade AMMs while preserving a mint + trade bonding curve approach.
 The issues it is designed to address are:

-* **Trading multiple markets from a single pool.** v2 can trade multiple markets that share the same collateral and payment assets.
+* **Trading multiple markets from a single pool.** AMM can trade multiple markets that share the same collateral and payment assets.
 For example, it can trade multiple strikes of WBTC calls.
-* **Passive LP participation.** In v2, liquidity providers \("LPs"\) don’t need to worry about rolling their liquidity to another pool at expiration.
+* **Passive LP participation.** In AMM, liquidity providers \("LPs"\) don’t need to worry about rolling their liquidity to another pool at expiration.
 As long as the AMM has active markets, LPs can keep their deposits.
-* **Solving theta decay loss.** Because the price is quoted using a Black-Scholes model, v2 is time-decay-aware.
+* **Solving theta decay loss.** Because the price is quoted using a Black-Scholes model, AMM is time-decay-aware.
 * **No arbitrage needed.** There is no need for arbitrage in order to quote reasonable prices.

-SIREN v2 uses on-chain Black-Scholes approximation coupled with a price Oracle \(Chainlink\).
+SIREN AMM uses on-chain Black-Scholes approximation coupled with a price Oracle \(Chainlink\).
 It uses the bonding curve to determine slippage for each trade, but not the starting price.
 You can think of it as if a pool is being dynamically created for each trade based on the current oracle price.

 ### **How it works**